-Sea Bass fishing is popular along the Atlantic coast.
-Anglers fish year round for this exceptionally delicious fish, although the fish migrate to deeper water in winter.
-Peak fishing is usually May and early June and again in the fall.
+Sea bass fishing is popular along the Atlantic coast.
+Anglers fish year round for this exceptionally delicious fish.
+Peak fishing for black sea bass usually occurs in May and early June and again in the fall.

-In the spring, wrecks, reefs, and rough bottom in depths of 50 – 80 feet usually hold the most fish.
+In the spring and fall, wrecks, reefs, and rough bottom in depths of 50 – 120 feet usually hold the most fish.
 Favorite rigs for bigger fish include single hook rigs with a whole squid for bait, large bucktail jigs with squid strips and large metal jigs.